 On Shiara, Tsua created a bridge for us to cross a ravine, magically lifting wide, flat stones and holding them in midair for us to walk over.
-I’d thought Osshi’s collapse when his feet hit solid land was from a fear of heights, but it’s become clear his fear is of magic, of anything more than the most basic usage.
+I’d thought Osshi’s collapse when his feet hit solid land was from a fear of heights, but it’s become clear he’s afraid of magic.
+Anything more than the most basic usage sent him shuddering.
 Because the Kaisubeh forbid it is the only explanation he’s given.

 “I’m grateful, Khya,” Kazu says.
 “I don’t think the ship would’ve survived without you.
 And without Etaro and Tsua, this work would take twice as long.”

 “We’re on this ship, too, Kazu.”
 I smile, hoping it looks more genuine than it feels.
-I can’t tell if he trusts us, especially since he hasn’t done anything to stop the fearful whispers of his crew, but I ignore my own nerves and try to reassure his with a joke.
+I can’t tell if he trusts us, especially since he hasn’t done anything to stop the fearful whispers of his crew.
+I try to ignore my own nerves and try to reassure his with a joke.
 “It wouldn’t be smart of us to let the ship crack, would it?
 I can’t swim.”

 Kazu smiles, but a shout from across the deck pulls his attention away before he answers.
 I watch him walk away, anxiety condensing in my stomach.